meeiw-you/turkey-state-project/README.md

+#btk project
--There will be 2 readme in en and tr language
+There will be 2 readme in en and tr language

 -Branches will be divided into 2.
 1. Tested with master docker.